aviaryan/series-renamer/index.md

 }
 ```

-NOTE - To prevent some number from being detected by series-renamer, preceed it by ~ (tilde).
+NOTE - To prevent some number from being detected by series-renamer, precede it by ~ (tilde).
 Example my beyblade episode was like *Beyblade 145 03.mp4*, where 145 was some number that gave nothing useful.
 So I replaced 'Beyblade ' with '~'.

 ```json
 "replaces": {